anttonalberdi/metafunk/README.md

-# metafunk
+# metafunk (alpha)
-Pipeline for functional metagenomics profiling
+Pipeline for functional metagenomics profiling.
+Beware this is still an alpha developmental version.

-MetaFunk incorporates the following steps:
+MetaFunk is suitable for Illumina and BGISeq single-read (SR) and paired-end (PE) sequencing data, and by March 2018, it incorporates the following steps:

 - Quality filtering
 - Duplicate removal